Mich8952/Tic_tac_tool/README.md

   ➜  Local:   http://localhost:5173/
 ```

-You can click on that address/open it in your web-browser to use the UI!
+You can click on that address/open it in your web browser to use the UI!

-If any extended issues persist, please contact any of the group-members and we will get back to you ASAP.
+If any extended issues persist, please contact any of the group members and we will get back to you ASAP.